Glossary

 Inventory

-The Sacred Practice of accounting, at the winter solstice, for every device one keeps — asking whether it still serves, can be repaired, should be passed on, or should be returned to its materials.
+The Sacred Practice of taking account, at the winter solstice, of every device one keeps — asking whether it still serves, whether it can be repaired, whether it should pass on, or whether it should go back to its materials.

 Anchored to the winter-solstice hinge of the Wheel (Codex §IX).